Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 Chase the Views

-One of Porto’s iconic landmarks is the double-deck Ponte Luis 1 bridge.
+One of Porto’s iconic landmarks is the double-deck Ponte Luis I bridge.
 From the bridge, you can get stunning views of the city with hill-covered colorful buildings and the Duoro River slicing through the city.
 For the best experience, walk across the top level where you can get these sweeping panoramic views.
 At the top, there are two metro lines, so be sure to watch out for any trains coming through and stay on the outer railings.
-The bottom deck of the bridge connect two lively streets, Cais da Ribeira and Avenida de Diogo Leite, both also included in this list!
+The bottom deck of the bridge connect two lively streets, Cais da Ribeira and Avenida de Diogo Leite, both also included in this list.

-Caption • photos by Jeanie A
+Crossing the Ponte Luis I Bridge • photos by Jeanie A

 2. Sunset at Jardim do Morro